davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <br>

 #### **Calendar and Announcements**
--  Acoustic Instrument and Composition due Sunday October 11th by 11:59pm
+-  Acoustic Instrument and Composition due Monday October 12th by 11:59pm

 <br>